What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 Social networks behave the same way.

 Nodes with more connections appear larger.
+Nodes with fewer appear smaller.

 The shapes are unmistakable.
+They mimic the solar system.

 A few large nodes dominate the network.
+Many smaller nodes orbit them.
+Some barely connect at all.

 In prehistoric grave sites, archaeologists found that roughly 20% of the dead were buried with about 80% of the valuables.